 Subd.
 1a.
 Voluntary treatment or admission for persons with mental illness. (a) A person with a mental illness may seek or voluntarily agree to accept treatment or admission to a facility.
-If the mental health provider determines that the person lacks the capacity to give informed consent for the treatment or admission, and in the absence of a durable power of attorney for health care that authorizes consent, the designated agency or its designee may give informed consent for mental health treatment or admission to a treatment facility on behalf of the person.
+If the mental health provider determines that the person lacks the capacity to give informed consent for the treatment or admission, and in the absence of a health care power of attorney that authorizes consent, the designated agency or its designee may give informed consent for mental health treatment or admission to a treatment facility on behalf of the person.

 (b) The designated agency shall apply the following criteria in determining the person's ability to give informed consent:

 (1) whether the person demonstrates an awareness of the person's illness, and the reasons for treatment, its risks, benefits and alternatives, and the possible consequences of refusing treatment; and

 (2) whether the person communicates verbally or nonverbally a clear choice concerning treatment that is a reasoned one, not based on delusion, even though it may not be in the person's best interests.

 (c) The basis for the designated agency's decision that the person lacks the capacity to give informed consent for treatment or admission, and that the patient has voluntarily accepted treatment or admission, must be documented in writing.

 (d) A mental health provider that provides treatment in reliance on the written consent given by the designated agency under this subdivision is not civilly or criminally liable for performing treatment without consent.
 This paragraph does not affect any other liability that may result from the manner in which the treatment is performed.